 Express Check-In is the fastest, most efficient way to check-in with KidCheck.
-Easy and convenient check-in right from the parent’s smartphone!
+Easy and convenient check-in right from a guardian’s smartphone!
 No more lines!
 No check-in station needed!

 How do we get started with Express Check-In?

 - Purchase the necessary hardware.
-In most cases we recommend the Wireless Printing Bundle.
-If you already have an extra printer you may only need the PrintHub
+In most cases we recommend the Mobile Printing Bundle.
+If you already have an extra printer you may only need the ExpressHub

 - Enable Express in your KidCheck Settings